fernandwill/capybara-dashboard/README.md

 - `src/app/dashboard/page.tsx` renders the same `Dashboard` experience when accessed via `/dashboard`, while `src/app/dashboard/layout.tsx` guards access by redirecting unauthenticated visitors to `/login`.

 ### Authentication Flow
 `AuthProvider` in `src/contexts/AuthContext.tsx` initializes Supabase, fetches the current session with `getCurrentUser`, and subscribes to `supabase.auth.onAuthStateChange` so UI state updates whenever a session starts or ends.
-The helper functions exported from `src/lib/authService.ts` are consumed by forms to sign in (`signInWithEmail`), sign up (`signUpWithEmail`), sign out (`signOut`), and query the authenticated user (`getCurrentUser`).
-Admin-only forms can additionally leverage `authenticateAdmin` and `createAdmin` from `src/lib/auth.ts` when demo credentials are needed.
+The helper functions exported from `src/lib/authService.ts` are consumed by forms to sign in (`signInWithEmail`) and sign out (`signOut`), and query the authenticated user (`getCurrentUser`).

 ```ts title="frontend/src/lib/authService.ts"
 export async function signInWithEmail(